 Changing Your Baby’s Nappy

-In the early days you will need to change your baby’s nappy quite often as they tend to have frequent bowel motions, so you will become an expert in no time.
+In the early days you will need to change your baby’s nappy quite often as they could tend to have frequent bowel motions, so you will become an expert in no time.
 It is important to change the nappy if they have had a bowel motion as a rash can result if left unchanged.
-Changing your baby’s nappy provides an ideal opportunity for social interaction as baby is usually awake and ready for some stimulation.
+Changing your baby’s nappy provides an ideal opportunity for social interaction as your baby is likely to be awake and ready for some stimulation.

-Because changing your baby’s nappy provides a great opportunity for interaction – encourage Dad to get involved and take over this task every so often, he may find he actually enjoys it.
+Because changing your baby’s nappy provides a great opportunity for interaction – if you can, encourage your partner to get involved too and take over this task every so often, they may find it enjoyable.

 For more tips on changing your baby’s nappy, see Nappy change.